davidmarinangeli/SatisBeer/README.md

 There are some improvements that I would like to make:
  - Network Errors / Empty list handling - with more time I would like to show the user a message when the retrieved list is empty or there's no connection
  - List loading animation - a loading animation ( Shimmer maybe ) could be nice to inform the user in case of slow network.
+ - Beer chips ( as provided from the optional design )
+ - More info on the Beer bottom sheet - it could be nice to use and add other information that we get from the APIs
  - UI polishing - it could be cool to improve the Searchbar feature ( with some UI components such as the "x", an history of searches ... )